Solid geometry is concerned with three-dimensional shapes. In these lessons, we will learn

 The following diagrams show a triangular prism and a rectangular prism.

 A right prism is a prism that has its bases perpendicular to its lateral surfaces.
 If the bases are not perpendicular to its lateral bases then it is called an oblique prism.

 When we cut a prism parallel to the base, we get a cross section of a prism.
 The cross section has the same size and shape as the base.

-This video demonstrates what is a prism and distinguishes between a right prism and an oblique prism.
+What is a prism and distinguishes between a right prism and an oblique prism?